smilies-polito/GAGAM/v1.0/README.md

 ## R scripts

-1. **10x_v1_PBMChuman_processing.R**: contains the sripts to calculate GAGAM, Cicero and GeneScoring, for all the human PBMC datasets.
+1. **10x_v1_PBMChuman_processing.R**: contains the sripts to calculate GAGAM, Cicero and GeneScoring, and process them, for the 10X V1.0.1 PBMC dataset, containing human PBMCs.

+2. **10X_V2_PBMC_processing.R**: contains the sripts to calculate GAGAM, Cicero and GeneScoring, and process them, for the 10X V2.0.0 PBMC dataset, containing human PBMCs.

-2. **buenrostro_processing.R** : contains the sripts to calculate GAGAM, Cicero and GeneScoring, for all the Buenrostro2018 dataset, containing bone marrow cells.
+3. **buenrostro_processing.R** : contains the sripts to calculate GAGAM, Cicero and GeneScoring, and process them, for the Buenrostro2018 dataset, containing bone marrow cells.

+4. **10X_V1_Brain.R**: contains the sripts to calculate GAGAM, Cicero and GeneScoring, and process them, for the 10X V1.1.0 Brain dataset, containing mouse brain cells.

-3. **snare_new_gam_processing.R**: contains the scripts to calculate GAGAM, Cicero and GeneScoring, for all the datasets containing mouse brain cells.
+3. **snare_new_gam_processing.R**: contains the scripts to calculate GAGAM, Cicero and GeneScoring,  and process them, for the SNARE dataset, containing mouse brain cells.

 ## Python scripts